cheeyeo/neural-machine-translation/README.md

 * Remove duplicate sentences from dataset

 * Truncate the vocab by removing words with low occurences and replacing them with `UNK`

+* Add another LSTM layer to decoder to see if it improves model's performance.

 ## 8. Resources
 * [Deep Learning with NLP](https://machinelearningmastery.com/deep-learning-for-nlp/)